 Bank deposits have been at low levels for many years now.
 As a result, many NFPs need to increase their returns to meet their future goals.
 Corporate bonds are the logical next step, although they present slightly more risk for more return.
 Bonds are defensive investments and are generally negatively correlated to equities.

-Bonds don’t have the government guarantee, but generally offer returns above term deposits.
+Bonds don’t enjoy the benefit of protection under the Financial Claims Scheme, but generally offer returns above term deposits.
 The experience for TD and bond investors is very similar.
 Both know who they are lending money to.
 Both know when they receive income (coupon) and when their capital will be repaid.
 Having a known outcome is the key selling point for fixed-rate bonds, like TDs.
 This is an important consideration for NFPs with known expenses they plan for.

 The liquidity advantage